Skip to content

 Top Programs

 The fields New Mexico Military Institute awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Top Careers

-Where these majors tend to lead — common career paths for New Mexico Military Institute's most popular programs, with median pay and projected growth.
+Where these majors tend to lead — common career paths for New Mexico Military Institute's most popular programs, ranked by median pay with our proprietary scorecard insights.

 Frequently Asked Questions

-Based in Roswell, New Mexico, New Mexico Military Institute admits a majority of applicants, with an acceptance rate of roughly 53%.
-The school reports a graduation rate of roughly 41%.
+Based in Roswell, New Mexico, New Mexico Military Institute offers a realistic path to admission, with roughly 53% of applicants receiving an offer.
+The graduation rate is roughly 41%.

-Ten years out, alumni of New Mexico Military Institute earn a median of $57,410, roughly in line with national averages for graduates.
+Ten years out, alumni of New Mexico Military Institute earn a median of $57,410, roughly in line with the national average for college graduates.

-New Mexico Military Institute is a measurable contributor to upward mobility: its mobility rate — the share of students who start in the bottom income quintile and climb to the top — is 0.03%, a more modest figure.
+New Mexico Military Institute is a measurable contributor to upward mobility.
+Its mobility rate, the share of students who start in the bottom income quintile and climb to the top, is 0.03%, a more modest figure.
 About 8.4% of students come from families in the bottom income quintile.
 Among bottom-quintile students who attend, roughly 0.3% go on to reach the top of the income ladder.
-The median family income of students sits near $75,600, a useful read on the campus's socioeconomic mix.
+The median family income of students sits near $75,600, a snapshot of the campus's socioeconomic mix.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs high at New Mexico Military Institute, with an economic connectedness score of 1.44 (about 1.0 is the national norm).
-Its friending bias is low (-0.04), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs high at New Mexico Military Institute.
+Its economic connectedness score is 1.44, where about 1.0 is the national norm.
+Its friending bias is low (-0.04), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 4% of students take part in civic and volunteering activity.

 Similar Schools